Jonathan Van Ness Reveals He's Single With Ariana Grande-Inspired Post

 Jonathan Van Ness has called it quits with Wilco Froneman.

 The 31-year-old Queer Eye star took to Instagram on Sunday to announce that he and his boyfriend have parted ways.
-Van Ness took a cue from Ariana Grande in his post, using lyrics from her song "thank u, next" in his caption.
+Van Ness took a cue from Ariana Grande in his post, using lyrics from her song "Thank u, next" in his caption.

 "She taught me love, she taught me patience, how she handles pain, that s**ts amazing," he wrote alongside a shirtless selfie.
 "I’ve loved and I’ve lost but that’s not what I see because look what I found ain’t no need for searching, rounding out my 2018 with a very gorg THANK U NEXT. #selflove"